CYLaiMDPhD/Election_Analysis/README.md

 # Election_Analysis

-*Note: This repository was generated to fulfill assignments (Module 3 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Boot Camp.
+*Note: This repository was generated to fulfill assignments (Module 3 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
 The analysis, content, and format of this report were based on the grading rubric.*

 ## Project Overview
 An election audit has been requested by a state board of elections for a recent congressional race.
 The following specific results and analyses are requested: